boonchu/opslab/daily_linux/README.md

 ```
 Case 6:
 In Red Hat 7, sys admin need to configure NIC bonding to extends bandwidth for memcached
 host.
-SA should be Network Manager utility, no longer needed vim editor.
+SA should use Network Manager utility, no longer needed vim editor.
+It will be benefitual
+for automation with Chef or Puppet.
 ```